 So why would a wealthy Tribe of fewer than 100 members want to venture into farming, a notoriously capricious industry?

-“For centuries this land has sustained and supported the forbearers of the Yocha Dehe Wintun Nation,” says Ben Deci, the public information officer for the Tribe.
+“For centuries this land has sustained and supported the forebearers of the Yocha Dehe Wintun Nation,” says Ben Deci, the public information officer for the Tribe.
 “One of the Tribe’s concerns all along has been to continue a connection to this land and protect this land, and one of the best ways to do that in practice is through agriculture.
 The Tribe has taken care of the land, and the land is taking care of the Tribe.”

 Thanks to gaming revenue, the Tribe has been able to purchase thousands of acres of its traditional range.
 More than 22,000 acres of its Capay Valley land has been devoted to agriculture and conservation.
-Of that, 3,000 acres is being farmed, and more than 1,200 acres are in permanent conservation easements.
+Of that, 3,000 acres are being farmed, and more than 1,200 acres are in permanent conservation easements.
 Crops being grown, harvested and sold by the Tribe include alfalfa, almonds, oat hay, ryegrass, safflower, garbanzo beans, sunflowers, sorghum, walnuts and wheat.
 Asparagus, tomatoes and squash are planted on 250 acres dedicated to organic growing, and 800 head of cattle are raised on 10,000 acres of rangeland.
 Wine vineyards originally placed around the golf course for aesthetics are producing several varietals of wine.
 But it’s olives that drive Yocha Dehe Wintun Nation’s agritourism.
 More than 3,000 olive trees are planted on 550 acres, and the Tribe takes great pride in making some the finest extra virgin olive oil in the world.

 On to Olives